thangckt/thangckt.github.io/docs/cluster/compiling/conda_packages.md

     - This is for some convenience in linking and saving space.
     - old conda have many problems, but new conda require newer GLIBC
         - `libffi.so` requires GLIBC_2.14 -> solved: install `libffi=3.4.2`
-        - `zlib=1.2.11` can avoid requiring newer GLIBC
+        - `zlib=1.2.11 libgcc-ng=12` can avoid requiring newer GLIBC
-    - update `conda` for better performance (don't update in base-env)
     - work with Python 3.10
     - Should install all dependencies (openmpi, cuda,...), before installing `gpaw`, `lammps`
+    - Some libs to consider:
         - libgcc-ng=12 libgfortran-ng=12 libstdcxx-ng=12 c-compiler cxx-compiler libffi=3.4.2
         - clang libclang clangxx libclang-cpp lld llvm-tools
+    - update `conda` for better performance (don't update in base-env) --> helpful `conda install conda`

 **Install** in Conda-env